jackjamieson/kml-formatter/README.md

 kml-formatter
 =============

-Fixes the lines in the USGS KML files so they are easier to read in Google Earth
+Extracts the lithology and age from USGS KML files so they are easier to read in Google Earth.